D-Orr/Optimizely-EventAPI-SendBeacon/README.md

 * Account ID
 * Event Name as key
 * Event ID as entity ID
-* Sets Session_ID to AUTO in order to omit the decisions from the event payload.
+* Sets Session_ID to AUTO
-* Timestamp in milliseconds.
+* Timestamp in milliseconds

 Optimizely will attribute these events to an experiment as long as the event is sent > 30 minutes after the last network call sent by the Optimizely client JS.